-Christian Schmidt, at Diethelm Travel Malaysia, had a wild experience visiting the Iban tribe in Sarawak, Borneo – a popular destination with adventure seekers – and lived to tell the tale…
+Christian Schmidt, a former Diethelm Travel Malaysia’s Product Manager, had a wild experience visiting the Iban tribe in Sarawak, Borneo – a popular destination with adventure seekers – and lived to tell the tale…

 Sarawak is famous for several things – pepper, sago worms, orangutans and, of course, the renowned head hunters of old.